-- run to genuinely promote goods and/or services; and
+- genuinely promoting your goods or services; and

-- run by a business with an Australian Business Number (ABN) or Australian Company Number (ACN).
+- conducted by a business with an Australian Business Number (ABN) or Australian Company Number (ACN).

 1. What Type of Trade Promotion Do I Want to Run?